JuliaActors/Actors.jl/docs/src/howto/communicate.md

 6
 ```

-If you don't give it a link, it will use a `request` and work synchronously:
+Without a link as second parameter, it will use a `request` and work synchronously:

 ```julia
 julia> call(myactor, 1, 2, 3)